Lucifer in Isaiah 14:12

 1743785480108.png

 This is an interlinear of the Isaiah passage.
 The Hebrew is certain.
-There arc no variants to consider.
-The question is, does the Hebrew say morning star or does it say Luciferl Lucifer is not a transliteration of the Hebrew like many of the proper nouns of the Hebrew Scriptures.
+There are no variants to consider.
+The question is, does the Hebrew say morning star or does it say Lucifer?
+Lucifer is not a transliteration of the Hebrew like many of the proper nouns of the Hebrew Scriptures.
 The name is an interpretation of the Hebrew noun.
 Since Hebrew does not have capital and lower case forms the identification of Halal as a proper noun is due to grammar and context.

-The context demands that it be seen as a proper noun.
-The halal is being directly and vocatively addressed.
-It is a personification.
 The person being addressed is king of Babylon.
 Most interpreters look behind the human king to see the spiritual king and see Satan.
 From the statement of Jesus we know that he is the one who ‘fell from heaven'.
-Interpreters sec this passage along with Ezekiel 28 as the biblical description of that fall.
+Interpreters see this passage along with Ezekiel 28 as the biblical description of that fall.
 It is only appropriate then that the word be translated as a name.

 Why did the King James translators use the name Lucifer?
-Did they simply look to the Vulgate
+Did they simply look to the Vulgate translation and adopt its translation?
+Since they were rabidly anti-catholic this is hardly probable.

 Instead we look to the instruction given to them.
 The first three rules apply